LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why did the programmer quit his job? - Because he didn't get arrays.
+Why does no one like SQLrillex? - He keeps dropping the database.

 <!--joke-end-->